akaabdullahmateen/roadmap/documentation/css/concepts/z-index/index.md

   - `clip-path`
   - `mask` / `mask-image` / `mask-border`

-- Element with an {{cssxref("isolation")}} value `isolate`.
+- Element with an `isolation` value `isolate`.
-- Element with a {{cssxref("will-change")}} value specifying any property that would create a stacking context on non-initial value (see [this post](https://dev.opera.com/articles/css-will-change-property/)).
+- Element with a `will-change` value specifying any property that would create a stacking context on non-initial value.
-- Element with a {{cssxref("contain")}} value of `layout`, or `paint`, or a composite value that includes either of them (i.e. `contain: strict`, `contain: content`).
+- Element with a `contain` value of `layout`, or `paint`, or a composite value that includes either of them (for example, `contain: strict`, `contain: content`).

 Within a stacking context, child elements are stacked according to the same rules explained just above.
 Importantly, the `z-index` values of its child stacking contexts only have meaning in this parent.
 Stacking contexts are treated atomically as a single unit in the parent stacking context.
 In summary:

 - Stacking contexts can be contained in other stacking contexts, and together create a hierarchy of stacking contexts.
 - Each stacking context is completely independent of its siblings: only descendant elements are considered when stacking is processed.